aiven/devportal/docs/products/kafka/howto/configure-topic-tiered-storage.rst

 .. important::

-    Aiven for Apache Kafka® tiered storage is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
+    Aiven for Apache Kafka® tiered storage is a :doc:`early availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying out this feature, contact the sales team at sales@Aiven.io.

 Aiven for Apache Kafka® allows you to easily configure tiered storage and set retention policies for individual topics.
 Learn how to configure tiered storage for individual topics and set local retention policies step by step.